-- Add coriander powder and garam masala powder and mix well.
+- Add 1 tablespoon coriander powder and 1/2 teaspoon garam masala powder and mix well.

 - Add 1/2 cup milk, 1/2 cup water and salt; mix and cook until oil comes on the surface or for approx. 4-5 minutes.

-- Add paneer cubes, kasuri methi and cook for approx 2-minutes or until you get the desired consistency of gravy.
+- Add 250 gms paneer cubes, 2 teaspoons kasuri methi and cook for approx. 2-minutes or until you get the desired consistency of gravy.

 - Mix properly and turn off the flame.

 - Transfer prepared curry to a serving bowl.
-Garnish Punjabi paneer butter masala with milk cream or cube of butter and serve.
+Garnish Punjabi paneer butter masala with milk cream or cube of butter and serve with butter garlic naan.